-(2) I checked out multiple cook books.
-I’m a big Bobby Flay fan and he has an entire cook book dedicated to burgers and milkshakes.
+- I checked out multiple cookbooks.
+I’m a big Bobby Flay fan, and he has an entire tome dedicated to burgers and milkshakes.
 There is a pretty good french fry recipe to be found inside.
-Burgers, fries and a shake is the last meal God intended us to have.
+Burgers, fries, and a shake is the last meal God intended us to have.
 I’m sure of it.

 After all this work, this is what I came up with:

-(2) Cut up said great potatoes to your liking.
-I use a mandolin most of the time but nothing beats the steak fry cut.
+- Cut up said great potatoes to your liking.
+I use a mandolin most of the time, but nothing beats the steak fry cut.
 A simple paring knife will do just fine.
 I also believe every french fry should be a little different.
 Makes them special somehow.
-Yeah, that’s bogus but is a great excuse for my poor knife work.
+Yeah, that’s bogus, but it is a great excuse for my poor knife work.